-North Carolina-based company Red Hat has announced their plans to purchase the “software-defined storage company” Inktank for approximately $175 million, according to an article published on the Web Host Industry Review website.
-Inktank’s “object and block storage technology“, according to the article, will prove to be a major win for the open source giant since it has been successfully assisting users to “scale their cloud storage to the exabyte-level on cost-effective commodity hardware” for the past two years.
+According to an article published on the Web Host Industry Review website, North Carolina-based company Red Hat has announced their plans to purchase the "_software-defined storage company_" Inktank for approximately $175 million.
+Inktank's "_object and block storage technology_, "according to the article, will prove to be a major win for the open-source giant since it has been successfully assisting users to "_scale their cloud storage to the exabyte-level on cost-effective commodity hardware_" for the past two years.

-According to the WHIR report, Inktank Ceph Enterprise, the primary offering from Inktank, “allows users to run production Ceph clusters at scale and improve the economics and management of storage on public and private clouds.”
-This acquisition expects to “drive further development of the open-source Ceph project”, and help in propelling its popularity and “assist more organizations use this technology in cloud computing environments“, according to the article.
-Brian Stevens, Red Hat EVP and CTO, was quoted in the article to say, “Inktank has done a brilliant job assembling a strong ecosystem around Ceph and we look forward to expanding on this success together.
-The strength of these world-class open storage technologies will offer compelling capability as customers move to software-based scale-out storage systems.”
+According to the WHIR report, Inktank Ceph Enterprise, the primary offering from Inktank, "allows users to run production Ceph clusters at scale and improve the economics and management of storage on public and private clouds._" This acquisition expects to "_drive further development of the open-source Ceph project," and help in propelling its popularity and "assist more organizations in using this technology in cloud computing environments\, "according to the_ article.
+Brian Stevens, Red Hat EVP, and CTO were quoted in the article to say, "_Inktank has done a brilliant job assembling a strong ecosystem around Ceph, and we look forward to expanding on this success together.
+The strength of these world-class open storage technologies will offer compelling capability as customers move to software-based scale-out storage systems."

 Written by Bryon Turcotte / May 2, 2014